 Original John Copley lithograph.

-Very good impression from the only edition of 20 signed proofs, printed by the artist himself.
+Excellent impression with unusually strong contrast from the only edition of 25 signed proofs, printed by the artist himself.